aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 * 99% of latency clients’ Set RPC calls with payloads < 1 kB will complete in < 10 ms.

-## Availability SLI

-* The proportion of valid requests served successfully.
-* Percentage of HTTP GET requests for /profile/{user} or /profile/{user}/avatar that have 2XX, 3XX or 4XX (excl.
-429) status measured at the load balancer

-## Latency SLI

-> Make sure that your SLIs have an _event_, a success criterion, and specify where and how you record success or failure.
-Describe your specification as the proportion of events that were good.
-> Make sure that your SLO specifies both a _target_ and a _measurement window_.

-> Turning this specification into an implementation requires making two choices: which of the requests this system serves are valid for the SLI, what threshold marks the difference between requests that are fast enough and those that are not?

-#### Request-Response
-* The proportion of valid requests served faster than a threshold.
-* Percentage of HTTP GET requests for /profile/{user} that send their entire response within Xms measured at the load balancer

-### Batch

-> Big data systems, such as data processing pipelines, tend to care about throughput and end-to-end latency.
-In other words: How much data is being processed?
-How long does it take the data to progress from ingestion to completion?
-(Some pipelines may also have targets for latency on individual processing stages.)

-> Pipelines are a great way of doing batch processing: And measuring how good your batch processing is going can’t be done on “Did this request work,” because provided the pipeline is running correctly all work will eventually be done, and even if it breaks we have time to fix it without user pain.
-So we have to think about it a different way.

 ## Resources and Services